jasonfharris/banksync/README.md

     bank bisect bad ae726a
     ...

-Basically we are git bisecting on the SyncRepo, and after each time we get a new configuration then `bank sync` will be run.
-So `bank bisect <arguments>` is basically equivalent to `git bisect arguments; bank sync`
+Basically we are git bisecting on the syncrepo, and after each bisect step we get a new configuration, then `bank sync` will be run to synchronize the repositories in the bank to their state at the time that iteration of the syncfile was recorded .
+So `bank bisect <arguments>` is basically equivalent to `git bisect <arguments>; bank sync`

-#### Dispatched git commands
+#### Dispatching git commands

 We can use `bank` to perform a git command on each repository in the bank.
 All git commands have the prefix 'git' along with the normal name of the git command.
 Eg

+    bank git status --syncfile syncfile.wl

+Will perform a git `status` operation on each of the repositories in the bank and print the results to stdout.

+If you use `gitall` instead of `git` the git command will also be run in the syncrepo.

-    bank gitstatus --syncfile syncfile.wl
+    bank gitall status --syncfile syncfile.wl

-Well perform a git `status` operation on each of the repositories in the bank and print the results to std out.
+Will perform a git `status` operation on each of the repositories in the bank and print the results to stdout.

 ## Testing